pramodkondur/Customer-Segmentation-RFM-CLV/README.md

 #### GAMMA-GAMMA Model
 - The Gamma-Gamma model is used to predict the average transaction value for each customer based on their frequency and monetary_value.
-Profit Calculation- Wee add in profit margin (for example 0.15 or 15%)
+Profit Calculation- We add in profit margin (for example 0.15 or 15%)

 Summary of Probabilistic model